-Saint Clair County, AL Exterior Painting Projects: Hire an Exterior Painting Contractor
+Saint Clair County, AL Exterior Painting Projects: Hire an Exterior Painter

-Find an Exterior Painting Contractor for your Saint Clair County, AL Exterior Painting projects.
+Find an Exterior Painter for your Saint Clair County, AL Exterior Painting projects.

 Prepping For Paint Will Affect Price

 When a house is being repainted, it's not enough to simply dash some fresh paint on the surface.
 Time and weather cause erosion of the paint's surface, and to ensure a long-lasting new coat, the old coat must be cleaned and prepped.
 How much work your contractor does in this area will affect the price.

 Power washing.
 A power washer is the most efficient way to remove dirt and flaking paint from a house.
 It thoroughly cleans the surface, making way for a smoother, more adhesive coat of new paint.
 If your home is wholly or partially covered with stucco, be aware that power washing can destroy stucco.
 It's advisable to have areas near stucco washed by hand, which is more labor intensive and therefore more expensive.